-The arbor was last replaced 25 years ago.
-Recently, it has started to sink into the ground.
+The arbor was last replaced 25 years ago, and some of the black locust timbers have begun to deteriorate.
 In addition, the walkway under the arbor ends in a flight of stairs that makes the path inaccessible to many community members.

-UNC Facilities Planning and Design and the North Carolina Botanical Garden are joining together to renovate this campus treasure so that it is safe, accessible, and able to be enjoyed by students and community members for years to come.
+UNC Facilities Planning and Design and the North Carolina Botanical Garden are joining together to renovate this campus treasure so that it is accessible and enjoyable for students and community members for years to come.

 The new walkway will have a new, sloping grade, roughly parallel with the street on Cameron Avenue.
 In addition to better accessibility, this will mean greater visibility for public safety officers and community members in the Arboretum.

-We’re currently working with design teams to develop the design plan for the future arbor.
+We are working with Andropogon Associates to develop the design plan for the future arbor.
 From community meetings about this project, we know it’s important the structure maintain its rustic character and the play of light and shadow in the space.
 The stone gathering circle to the side of the arbor will remain in place, and the new arbor and walkway will connect to it.